 Browse academic tools and resources, upcoming live events, and online educational activities designed for rheumatology division directors.
 Also see how you can get involved.

-To claim CME and access conference syllabi, login to your My Educational Activities page.
+To claim CME, login to your My Credit page.

 The Division Directors Special Committee's goal is to advance academic rheumatology through the support of clinical care, research, education, advocacy, and informing the ACR of challenges and possible solutions facing divisions of rheumatology throughout the country.
 See how you can get involved in the Division Director Special Committee (DDSC).

 The Division Director Toolkit is a resource for division directors as they work to achieve the success of faculty and trainees.
 The toolkit is a set of educational guides to help division directors increase their effectiveness in advocacy, faculty recruitment and retention, divisional strategic planning, obtaining grants, and more.

 The ACR 2015 Workforce Study found that demand for rheumatology services was increasing over time, but supply was decreasing.
 There is a critical need to increase the number of trained rheumatologists.
 This module presents strategies for divisions to add a fellowship position, obtain funding, and develop a business plan.

 Being an advocate means speaking out on behalf of your patients and profession, and it also assumes that there is an opportunity for improvement.
 In the context of your work as a division director, there are mechanisms to effect change that are unique to your position.